-Commissioners' and Upper Tribunal decisions on questions of legal principle are treated as binding on tribunals and on decision-makers acting on behalf of Government departments and local authorities in relevant geographical jurisdictions.
+Commissioners' and Upper Tribunal decisions on questions of legal principle are treated as binding on lower tribunals and on decision-makers acting on behalf of Government departments, local authorities and other official bodies in relevant geographical jurisdictions.
 That means that the principles laid down in the decisions must be applied in other cases arising in the same geographical jurisdiction (which, depending on the subject matter, may be the UK as a whole, Great Britain as a whole, or one or more of England, Wales, Scotland and Northern Ireland).
 In other geographical jurisdictions such decisions are not binding but are persuasive.